6 min read

 The long walk back from a failed strategy.

-None of these are captured by a single number.
-Authority is contextual, topic-specific, and constantly changing.
-Reducing it to "DA 47" is absurd oversimplification.
+None of these are captured by a single number, because authority is contextual and topic-specific and constantly changing, and reducing it to "DA 47" is an absurd oversimplification that exists because oversimplifications are easier to sell.

 Why The Industry Won't Let Go

-DA/DR persist because they're useful for everyone except the people paying for SEO:
+DA/DR persist because they're useful for everyone except the people actually paying for SEO, which is a business model that describes a lot of the industry if you think about it too hard.

-Useful for tool companies: It's a sticky metric.
-Once you start tracking DA, you need to keep your subscription to monitor it.
+Useful for tool companies, because it's a sticky metric, and once you start tracking DA you need to keep your subscription to monitor it, which is recurring revenue built on a foundation of sand.

-Useful for pitches: "We specialize in building high-authority links."
-Sounds more sophisticated than "we'll get you some links."
+Useful for pitches, because "we specialize in building high-authority links" sounds more sophisticated than "we'll get you some links," even though the latter is more honest about what's actually happening.

-The metric serves the industry, not the client.
-It gives everyone something to point at while actual results may or may not happen.
+The metric serves the industry rather than the client, giving everyone something to point at in reports while actual results may or may not be happening in the background, which is the kind of arrangement that works until someone starts asking uncomfortable questions.

 What to Track Instead